 Angel Eyes (Art Book)

 The series’ artbook Angel Eyes both fascinates me and heals me.
-It also slightly concerns me, but I’ll get there in a second.
+It also concerns me, to say the least, but I’ll get there in a second.

 Where Banana Fish tries to keep things as asexual as possible, Angel Eyes goes all out, completely unconcerned with caution.
 It can also be somewhat… complicated, because it highlights positive sexuality… but it also doesn’t ignore Ash’s abuse.

-However, even if I’m… generous, I can see how unsettling it is to see that kind of content in the same book that frees both Ash and Eiji sexually.
+However, even if I’m… generous, it’s definitely unsettling to see that kind of content in the same book that frees both Ash and Eiji sexually (and I wouldn’t have been mad if I’ve never, ever had to see that, to be honest).
 I suppose we could consider a possible intention to highlight the contrast between the position in which Ash’s abuse puts him in and his genuine, unrestricted feelings.
 Which brings us to the good stuff!

 Angel Eyes having illustrations that highlight how intimate, how comfortable Ash and Eiji feel with each other isn’t anything new.
 Images blatantly portraying sexual tension, however, is… more than notable, all things considered.
 Sexually, Angel Eyes takes the characters and completely frees them from the limitations in Banana Fish‘s story, both individually (there are images of both highlighting sexual appeal, and Ash is notably relaxed) and together.